14 Outstanding Things to Do in Ohakune

 2. Walk or Cycle the Old Coach Road

 Walk or ride in the footsteps of the early pioneers on the Old Coach Road cycle trail.
 The 15km one-way journey takes riders/walkers between Horopito and The Junction end of Ohakune township.
 The grade 2 trail is suitable for most abilities usually taking about 2h20min to complete by bike, and 4h30min to complete on foot.
-Go on a journey through magnificent forest and discover railway relics along the way, including viaducts and tunnels.
+Go on a journey through the magnificent forest and discover railway relics along the way, including viaducts and tunnels.
 For more epic bike trails in the area, see Mountain Biking in Ruapehu.

 Location: Most prefer to take a shuttle from Ohakune to Horopito (10 minutes drive away) and ride/walk back into town.
 Shuttles can be organised with the TCB bike shop.
 The Old Coach Road ends at The Junction end of Ohakune.

 3. Check out the giant Carrot!